suryarajendhran/personal-site/content/posts/why-you-should-publish-your-own-npm-package.md

 ## Find a buddy

 Approaching new and uncharted territory can be scary and slow your motivation.
-In order to avoid analysis paralysis, find someone who has done it before to show you the ropes.
-I am open to guiding fellow developers with this process, you can find me on discord or twitter.
+In order to avoid analysis paralysis, find someone who has done it before to show you the ropes or a fellow developer who wants to work on writing the package with you.

 Here are some resources that might help you get you started: